Thebohemiangeek/openstudy/README.md

-# I built this project using Gulp
+# Open Study Trial Project

-This repo is a card [rpject written with Vainilla Js, Html and SASS using Gulp.
+This repo is a card project written with Vainilla Js, Html and SASS using Gulp.
 I uses the Gulp-starter that I also Built: https://github.com/Thebohemiangeek/gulp-starter-app

 It has Image optimization,code minification, and other utilities built in.